 February 28.
 Robin has a rematch with Johnny Warren aka Johnny Warlock.
 Warlock breaks Spoiler’s leg and Robin is pissed.
 Robin defeats him, but it appears as if Warlock is killed during the fight!
 Johnny actually isn’t dead.
 (Well he kind of is.
 His Warlock powers will magickally resurrect him shortly after this).
 Anyway, Robin goes into a deep depression believing that he has taken a life.
 NOTE: This issue says that Robin’s first encounter with Warlock was “weeks ago.”
 It’s been a lot of weeks.
 It was about four months ago.

-–REFERENCE: Early March.
-Hector Hammond takes control of literally every superhero in the DCU—including Batman—via mind control, except for Superman, who manages to fight off his influence (as seen in a flashback from Adventures of Superman #623).
+–REFERENCE: In a flashback from Adventures of Superman #623.
+Early March.
+Hector Hammond takes control of literally every superhero in the DCU—including Batman—via mind control, except for Superman, who manages to fight off his influence.
 Superman defeats Hammond and restores order.

 –Birds of Prey #62